SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 # SEQR payment in a Webshop

-Add SEQR payment in your “Check out” process where your customer normally selects between payment methods.
+To integrate your webshop with SEQR, you need to add SEQR payment in your “Check out” process where your customer normally selects between payment methods.
 This is an example of a checkout that supports SEQR:

 <img src="/assets/images/seqr_webshop.png" />

 [See a live demo!](http://devapi.seqr.com/sample)

+## Integration procedure

+Follow these steps to integrate your webshop with SEQR:

+1. Add API parameters
+2. Integrate the payment view
+2. Present the receipt
+3. Verify your integration
+4. Go live!

+### Add API parameters

 The flow for a webshop SEQR payment is very similar to [Basic SEQR payment](/merchant/payment).